ramirza1/Rehan-Mirza/_posts/2025-12-23-first-semester-recap.md

 The silence on the blog front belies what has been a whirlwind semester.
 There were times it was intense, there were times I felt like I wasn't doing enough, but looking back, I think I can be proud with the progress I've made in three months.
 To tally it up:

 - Completed my first semester of coursework
-- Used that coursework to develop and field an experiment on community moderation
+- Used that coursework to develop and field an experiment on community governance
 - Used that experiment to apply for a grant (which, alas, I did not get, but it was a great foundational experience) and present to my research center
 - Used coursework in my other classes to develop and validate a quality measurement scale, setting me up for productive research next semester
 - Read a bunch of papers – this will be important to doing my PhD, I've discovered